mapdiscover/search-service/photon/README.md

 $ bash ./downloadIndex.sh
 ```

 ~~If you want to download the search engine for more countries then execute the script again with a new short code `country` .
-The script downloads an archive and calls an decompress program which also handles the merging~~ (Untested)
+The script downloads an archive and calls an decompress program which also handles the merging~~ (This does not work)

 ## Starting